-Improper signals would apply only to signals transmitted between the No. 5 team member and the command center or lifeline judge.
+Improper signals would apply only to signals transmitted between the No. 5 team member and the briefing officer/fresh air base attendant.
 If an improper signal is corrected prior to team moving, the team shall not be discounted.
 To correct an improper signal, the No. 5 team member gives a "Stop" signal prior to moving, then gives corrected signal and receives the reply from the command center or lifeline judge.